This page was last updated 29 May 2020.

 How do we make sure we are using our PPE, testing supplies and laboratory resources wisely?

 COVID-19 is likely to be with us for some months and it is important that we ensure the availability of supplies for the coming stages and support laboratory capacity.
 Practitioners must continue to apply the case definition to determine who is a suspected case and indication to test.
-There is no indication for the testing of asymptomatic people.

-General Practitioners are responsible for informing patients if their COVID-19 test is negative and providing advice.
-(Note: Public Health Units will provide follow-up with patients who have positive tests).
+General practitioners are responsible for informing patients if their COVID-19 test is negative and providing advice.
+(Note: Public health units will provide follow-up with patients who have positive tests).

 If their current symptoms get worse and they feel more unwell, they should phone Healthline for advice: 0800 358 5453.
-They need to let them know they have recently returned from an area of concern or had close contact with a person confirmed as having COVID-19.

-If they are feel fully recovered, but then develop a new illness while in self-isolation, they should call Healthline on 0800 358 5453.
+If they feel fully recovered, but then develop a new illness while in self-isolation, they should call Healthline on 0800 358 5453.

 Do patients who test positive for COVID-19 require admission to hospital for inpatient care?